ArchipelagoMW/Archipelago/worlds/musedash/docs/en_Muse Dash.md

 - Several song select filters have been added to make finding songs to play easy.
 - Selecting Random while playing a seed will give you a random song you haven't finished yet.
 - Master difficulties are always unlocked while playing a seed.
-- Hints are shown when selecting a song in song select.
+- Hints are shown when viewing a song in song select.
 - You can hint for songs and music sheets from song select.